Quiet Mind NeuroMeditation

 The Quiet Mind Style of NeuroMeditation represents the common view of meditation-that of entering a state of consciousness that is pure awareness or emptiness, with no specific thoughts or images present.
 If you received Quiet Mind as your NMI style, you may benefit from practices that reduce the amount and intensity of internal self-talk, thinking, analyzing, or processing.

 These practices increase slow brainwave activity, essentially “shutting down” cognitive processes.
+Below is a guided meditation that utilizes the Quiet Mind style:

 To Begin Quiet Mind Meditation: